 Unless a cat travels the show circuit, he will rarely require human assistance with bathing.
 Cats do an admirable job of keeping their coats clean with frequent, short grooming sessions throughout the day.
 The barbs on their tongues act as fine-toothed combs, and both clean the individual hairs, but also pull loose hairs out, helping to prevent mats.
 Unfortunately, those loose hairs are often swallowed by the cat and can clump together forming nasty hairballs, which can lead to bowel obstruction, if not prevented.
 Hairballs tend to develop more often in longhair cats or cats with dense undercoats, although no cat can be truly free of them.

 Unsightly, Painful Mats

 A regular grooming program can help ensure against the development of hair mats, hairballs, and skin problems.
-You should include ear examination and cleaning, if necessary; claw trimming; examining and brushing your cat's teeth, and brushing or combing the cats coat.
-I suggest these intervals:
+You should include ear examination and cleaning, if necessary; claw trimming; examining and brushing your cat's teeth, and brushing or combing the cat's coat.
+Try these intervals:

 - Combing/Brushing: Daily

 - Tooth Cleaning: At least twice a week